 1978 ... we suspect that it will be literally impossible for the singer to match the exceptional performance he achieved on the previous track.
 Especially when we see the overall average quality of this title ...

 1979 ... we really wonder if we are dealing with the singer who set fire to every Dancefloor on the planet two years ago.
 Cruel setback ...

 1979 ... this title will save more or less the furniture but narrowly.
 It will really take a miracle quickly to avoid the outright sinking ...

 1980 ... it's Dance, Dance, Dance, there's no denying it.
 But a Disco tempo is not enough to make a title a Masterpiece.
-But where is to pass his brilliant inspiration which he knew on his first title ...
+But where did his brilliant inspiration go, which he knew on his first title ...

 1981 ... he tries to stick to the new standards of the moment but that will not change the situation unfortunately.
 The novelty train has passed and he pretty much missed it.
 Frankly shame ...

 1982 ... an irremediable dropout which is accentuated even more with this title.
 Nothing, and no one, can now prevent the singer's pure and simple disappearance from the French musical landscape ...

 1982 ... a career which is now made completely outside the system.
 A decision to say the least risky and above all completely counterproductive ...